team6036/peninsulaportal/docs/panel/tabs/GRAPH.md

 Clicking the bottom thumb or dragging the bottom thumb upwards will open the menu partially.
 Dragging the thumb fully upwards will enable fullscreen browsing of the option menu.
 Clicking the thumb again will close it.

 #### Left Axis
 Drag topics from the sidebar or the [Browser](../tabs/BROWSER.md) into this area to start graphing them.
 Clicking on a topic shows a more extensive menu with color selection.
-Clicking the eye will toggle the visibility of the line, and clicking the trash icon will remove this topic from the graph.
+Clicking the eye will toggle the visibility of the line, and clicking the <kbd>x</kbd> icon will remove this topic from the graph.

 #### View Window